sidhantpanda/instamojo-nodejs/README.md

 data.webhook = 'Your endpoint to capture POST data from a payment';
 data.redirect_url = 'Your endpoint where instamojo redirects user to after payment';
 ```

+---
+### Submit issues
+You can raise an issue in this repo or mail me at sidhant@hashexclude.com